ventoy/Ventoy/README.md

 # Features
 * 100% open source
 * Simple to use
-* Fast (limited only by the speed of copying the iso file)
+* Fast (limited only by the speed of copying the ISO file)
 * Can be installed in USB/Local Disk/SSD/NVMe/SD Card
 * Directly boot from ISO/WIM/IMG/VHD(x)/EFI files, no extraction needed
 * Support to browse and boot ISO/WIM/IMG/VHD(x)/EFI files in the local disk